javaidiqbal11/javaidiqbal11/README.md

 **javaidiqbal11/javaidiqbal11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-He has over 8 years of experience in AI, Data Science, Machine Learning, and Deep Learning.
-He earned his BS (CS), MS (CS) in Computer Science from COMSATS University Pakistan and Ph.D. in Computer Science from The Superior University Pakistan.
+He has over 8 years of experience in AI, Data Science, Machine Learning, LLM, LangChain and Deep Learning.
+He earned his BS(CS), MS(CS) in Computer Science from COMSATS University Pakistan and Ph.D. in Computer Science from The Superior University Pakistan.
 He has worked as a Researcher and Developer at Upwork, JTech Pvt Ltd Pakistan, DoctorAI LLC USA, and AB {Ark} Pvt Ltd Pakistan.

 ### Detailed Experience:
 - Designing, Building, Testing, Optimizing Machine Learning and Deep Learning Models
 - Text, Audio, Image and Video Data Processing Systems
-- Natural Language Processing Based Applications
+- Linguistics and Natural Language Processing Applications
 - Digital Image Processing Applications
 - Computer Vision Applications
-- Data Analysis, Recommender Engine and Prediction Systems
+- Recommender Engine and Prediction Systems
 - Data Analytics and Time Series Analysis Systems
 - Building APIs using Django and FastAPI
-- LLM model development and training for different ChatBots
+- LLM model development for different ChatBots
 - LangChain, LangGraph for multiple agents Applications
-- Multilingual Chatbots using LangChain
+- Multilingual Chatbots using LangChain Framewok
 ### Domains:
 - Healthcare
 - Business